jcbasson/EncycloMarvel/README.md

 ### TODOS

     1.Implement infinity scrolling that retrieves the next set of marvel characters when you scroll to the bottom.
-    2.Implement immutable.js for faster data retrieval from the state.
-    3.Investigate why Marvel API returns me a response of OK with no data property.
+    2.Investigate why Marvel API returns me a response of OK with no data property.
-    4.Implemente global, redux store and component level exception handling and logging 5.More testing.
+    3.Implemente global, redux store and component level exception handling and logging 4.Unit testing.
-    6.Improve UI design.

 ## Getting Started